-Cancun: In early March, D. Alves, Sr. had six meetings on the truth of “The Universal Church.”
+Cancun: In early March, six meetings were held on the truth of “The Universal Church.”
 Please continue to pray for this new work.
 D. Alves, Jr. tries to keep a schedule of five meetings a week in a rented house, despite the pressing needs of the work on the island of Carmen, some 400 miles away.

 Ciudad Obregón: The believers here had a very moving send-off on March 21 for Duncan and Anna Beckett, who have relocated to the city of Iguala, Guerrero, 1000 miles to the south.
 A visit from Abisai Vieyra was much appreciated by the assembly, during which time God blessed with the salvation of a soul, and a lawyer was helped with the assurance of salvation.
 Emily McCandless and Sarah Stickfort (Cedar Falls) were also a real encouragement to the assembly, as they spent time visiting believing and unbelieving women.